 What is a storyboard?

-A storyboard is a visual representation of a film sequence which breaks down the action into individual panels.
-It sketches out how a video sequence will unfold and functions as a trial-run for your finished film, video, or commercial, laid out in a comic book-like form.
+A storyboard is a visual representation of a film sequence that breaks down the action into individual panels.
+It serves as a crucial tool in visual storytelling, sketching out how a video sequence will unfold, and functions as a trial run for your finished film, video, or commercial, laid out in a comic book-like form.

 Storyboard elements:

-Here, Hitchcock sketches to meticulously lay out one of the most famous scenes in movie history.
-This doesn’t just give the cinematographer a good idea of what to capture; it also is a helpful rubric for an editor.
+Here, Hitchcock's sketches meticulously lay out one of the most famous scenes in movie history.
+This doesn’t just give the cinematographer a good idea of what to capture; it is also a helpful rubric for an editor.

 The Storyboard ABC’s